amansingh7010/node-express-starter/README.md

   - `services/`: Business logic for the application
 - `dist`: Compiled JavaScript code for production
 - `tests`: Unit tests and integration tests for the application

-### Features

-- Node.js and Express.js for building web applications
-- TypeScript for type safety and maintainability
-- dotenv for environment variable management
-- Jest for unit testing and integration testing
-- ESLint and Prettier for code linting and formatting
-- Winston for logging
-- Custom global error handler.
-Removes the need of redundant `try/catch` blocks.

 ### Scripts